tsnellgrove/dark_castle3/doc/to_do.md

 Version 3.59 Goals
 - Create / update program documentation

+*** Machine Decisions ***
+The journey to establishing a structure for machines was a long and winding one that's hopefully arrived at a reasonable solution.
+Here were the major milestones:

+1) In both v1 and v2 I realized the need to interject pre and post actions into the game based on player behavior.
+A pre-action is one that occurred before the player's intended result (e.g. the Hedgehog blocking Burt from getting the shiny Sword).
+A post-action is one that occurs after Burt's action (e.g. after Burt pushes the Red Button the Control Panel machine should whirr and possibly open the Iron Portcullis).
+In the early versions of the game the player's commands were sent to an enormoush If-Then-Else construct that checked to see if the conditions were right to invoke a pre or post action.
+This always disturbed me for several reasons:
+	A) It was extremely opaque to anyone reading the code.
+You could easily read through the coding for the Entrance and have no idea that going East or West off the Drawbridge was deadly.
+	B) It took you out of the game... it was like a whole second set of game logic independent from the main program.
+	C) The If-Then-Else routine was neither scalable nor reusable For all these reasons I wanted a better solution in v3.

+2) My first idea...

+- simplest approach is long if-then-else list
+	- pros: very flexible
+	- cons: opaque, non-scalable
+- next idea might be trigger obj associated with rooms or obj that have eval-uable conditions an results
+	- pros: less opaque - you know something will happen
+	- cons: more coding, essentially a distributed if-then-else
+- alt approach: specific machines with specific conditions and actions
+	- pros: much less opaque and predictable, create interactive world, standard re-usable object types, provides some creative constraints
+	- cons: more coding, less flexible

 TBD: documentation:
 	TBD: write up thinking and decisions on machines and switches
 	TBD: update class diagram